armBookCodeExamples/Erratum/Chapter3/Readme.md

 > DigitalOut sirenPin(PE_10);

-2. The following lines in inputsInit():
+2. The following lines in inputsInit() were removed:

 > sirenPin.mode(OpenDrain);
 > sirenPin.input();

-Were replaced by:
+3. The following line was added in outputsInit():

-> sirenPin = LOW;
+> sirenPin = OFF;

-3. The following lines in alarmActivationUpdate():
+4. The following lines in alarmActivationUpdate():

 > sirenPin.output();
 > sirenPin = LOW;

 Were replaced by:

-> sirenPin = HIGH;
+> sirenPin = ON;

-4. The following line in alarmActivationUpdate():
+5. The following line in alarmActivationUpdate():

 > sirenPin.input();

 Was replaced by:

-> sirenPin = LOW;
+> sirenPin = OFF;

 In this way:
 1. Is used to declare sirenPin as a DigitalOut object
+2. Is not initialized sirenPin as an input, because it is an output.
-2. Is used to initialize sirenPin as LOW, so the buzzer is turned off.
+3. Is used to initialize sirenPin as OFF, so the buzzer is turned off.
-3. Is used to set sirenPin to HIGH, so the buzzer is turned on.
+4. Is used to set sirenPin to ON, so the buzzer is turned on.
-4. Is used to set sirenPin to LOW, so the buzzer is turned off.
+5. Is used to set sirenPin to OFF, so the buzzer is turned off.

 ---